man smiling at laptop

 Professional Profile

 There are few certainties in life, but the late Benjamin Franklin named taxes as one of them.
 For most UK workers and businesses, that’s certainly true.
-No matter you do business, you’ll face certain tax obligations on any eligible taxable income.
+No matter the business you do, you’ll face certain tax obligations on any eligible taxable income.

 As an employee, tax is generally calculated and deducted automatically as part of the payroll process.
 For self-employed people and limited businesses, tax is a more complex matter and requires manual calculations on your behalf.